oncilla/old-man-yells-at/README.md

 ```
 Enjoy Abe yelling at stuff!

-Provide an target image and Abe Simpson will yell at.
+Provide a target image and Abe Simpson will yell at.

 By default, the resulting image is created in the current working directory
 as 'old-man-yells-at-<target-basename>.png'.
 If Abe should redirect his yelling,